SyndicateClassic/SyndicateClassic/README.md

 Deadline countdown begins at the end of the voting period

-If one of the projects will not raise enough votes to pass the requirement amount, 50% of the coins from the voters will be burned to support SYNX deflation and the other 50% percent will be reserved for community and team (New hires, Marketing, Salaries, Equipment, Graphic Design and Future Community bounties: Twitter, Bitcointalk, Bug Fixes)
+If one of the projects will not raise enough votes to pass the requirement amount, 50% of the coins from the voters will be burned to support XSYN deflation and the other 50% percent will be reserved for community and team (New hires, Marketing, Salaries, Equipment, Graphic Design and Future Community bounties: Twitter, Bitcointalk, Bug Fixes)

 The winning project will receive a detailed Whitepaper, max 2 weeks after voting ends